MECA-SNAKE/flipper-snake/README.md

 driver.setPWM(5, 0, rotate_with_min_max(5, 80));
 ```

-Here we can see that we set the minimum and maximum pulses widths to 800 and 2000 microseconds respectively.
-This range specifies the range of pulses that we can send to rotate the servos from 0 to 180 degrees.
-A pulse of 800 microseconds means that the servo will move to the position 0 for example.
-Each pulse width is an angle to resume.
-Also we set the frequency to 50Hz allowing us to move each servo 50 times per second.
-Now the ```setPWM``` function here rotates the servo 5 to the position 80 degrees.
-The last we need is to convert the angle value into this pulse range, and it's done with this ```map``` function from Arduino that map a range of values to another range of values.
-Also a last step is to convert the value into a 12 bits resolution because it's how the PCA9685 is build.
-With this said, let's talk about the motions
+In the provided code snippet, you can see that we define the minimum and maximum pulse widths as 800 and 2000 microseconds, respectively.
+These values represent the range of pulses that we can send to rotate the servos, allowing us to move them from 0 to 180 degrees.
+For instance, a pulse width of 800 microseconds would correspond to a servo position of 0 degrees.
+Additionally, we set the frequency to 50Hz, which means that we can update the position of each servo 50 times per second.
+This frequency ensures smooth and responsive servo movements.
+To rotate a specific servo to a desired angle, we use the "setPWM" function.
+In the provided example, the function "rotate_with_min_max" is called to convert the desired angle (80 degrees in this case) into the corresponding pulse width value within the defined range.
+This conversion is achieved using the "map" function from the Arduino library, which maps a range of values to another range of values.
+Finally, it's important to note that the PCA9685 board operates at a 12-bit resolution.
+Therefore, the pulse width value needs to be converted into a 12-bit value (ranging from 0 to 4095) to match the resolution of the PCA9685.

+With the understanding of how the servos are controlled, let's now explore the different motions implemented for the snake.

 #### 1. Inchworm
 --> robin mon reuf